MGeurts/genealogy/resources/markdown/help.md

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-010a.webp" class="rounded" alt="Search">

 Enter a search value in the <b>search box</b>.
 You can use the character <b class="text-danger">%</b> as a wildcard character.<br/>
-Above the search box the number of persons available to / found in the <b>current team</b> are shown.<br/>
+Above the search box the number of people available to / found in the <b>current team</b> are shown.<br/>
 You can use the pagination buttons.
-You can also change the number of persons shown per page.<br/>
+You can also change the number of people shown per page.<br/>

 The results are shown below the search box, each person is represented in one card.